tgirke/rcf/alerts.md

 ---

 ## Unannounced exceptions

+### 20 Dec 2018

+* All systems are currently down due to a failure of the AC units.
+Electricians and AC technicians are currently on site to fix the problem.
+We will keep you posted on the status.

+<!––
 The current state of the cluster is GREEN.
+-->

 For the most current information on short-term exceptions of the cluster please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
 Also see the Tweets